This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take care of your skin: Apply emollients, lubricants, or moisturizing creams to your skin regularly.
 Apply these while your skin is still damp when you bathe.
 Stop using them if they sting or irritate your skin.
 Use mild soaps and add bath oils to soothe your skin when you bathe.

 - Protect your skin from sun exposure: When you get sun exposure for short periods of time, it can help your psoriasis.
 Too much sun exposure or a sunburn can make your psoriasis worse.
-Talk to your dermatologist or primary healthcare provider about how much sun exposure is right for you.
+Talk to your dermatologist or healthcare provider about how much sun exposure is right for you.

 - Manage stress: Stress can trigger a flare-up.
 Find healthy ways to manage stress, such as deep breathing or meditation.